 Anticipated Student Outcomes

 Objectively, student success will be measured in a quantifiable number of skills successfully completed within each area of blindness skills taught to achieve graduation.
-Likewise, a student will be considered successful if the program graduate has been accepted into and is pursuing further vocational education, such as attending a trade school, a vending program, or university degree.
+Likewise, a student will be considered successful if the program graduate has been accepted into and is pursuing further vocational education, such as attending a trade school, a vending program, or a university degree.
 A student will also be deemed successful if that graduate has acquired employment.

-"Structured Discovery has been a life changer for me.
-Prior to me going to the program, I struggled with my everyday, my everything.
+"Structured Discovery has been a life-changer for me.
+Prior to me going to the program, I struggled with my every day, my everything.
 I had no motivation.
-I really didn’t care what happen from one minute to the next -- all because my vision had greatly diminished and was all but gone.
+I really didn’t care what happened from one minute to the next -- all because my vision had greatly diminished and was all but gone.
 But then I accepted the Structured Discovery challenge and learned through various classes and coaching that I still mattered and had abilities that were usable out there in the world.
 I no longer discount myself thanks to this program.
 I am currently going through the hiring process to work for the IRS as the Mailroom Supervisor.
-It’s a totally a solo job where if I don’t get it right, their information is not gotten out or received so it’s a pretty important position and because of my new leash on things, they have entrusted me to deliver!
+It’s a totally, solo job where, if I don’t get it right, their information is not gotten out or received, so it’s a pretty important position and, because of my new leash on things, they have entrusted me to deliver!
 So thank you all for what you’ve done for me!"